awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. Choose **OK**\.

-1. The Group Policy setting change takes effect after the next Group Policy update for the WorkSpace and after the WorkSpace session is restarted\.
-To apply the Group Policy changes, do one of the following:
-   + Reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
+1. The Group Policy setting change takes effect after the WorkSpace session is restarted\.
+To apply the Group Policy change, reboot the WorkSpace \(in the Amazon WorkSpaces console, select the WorkSpace, then choose **Actions**, **Reboot WorkSpaces**\)\.
-   + From an administrative command prompt, enter gpupdate /force\.

 ### Enable or Disable Disconnect Session on Screen Lock for WSP<a name="gp_lock_screen_in_wsp"></a>